You are here

 Q. Where is the Career Development Office located?

-A. The Career Development Office is located in the Library on the ground floor in the periodicals section.
+A. The Career Development Office is located in the Library on the ground floor in the Center for Experiential Learning and Global Engagement.

 Q. How do I contact the Career Development Office?

-A. Contact Kate Trzaskos, Director of Experiential Learning and Career Development to schedule an appointment.
+A. Contact Kate Trzaskos, to schedule an appointment.

 Q. Why should I go?